University Staff Directory The University of Adelaide Australia

 Email cornelia.koch@adelaide.edu.au

-After completing a German undergraduate law degree (First State Law Exam) at the University of Wuerzburg and a period in private legal practice, Cornelia Koch pursued postgraduate studies at the University of Queensland where she obtained a Master of Comparative Law and a Juris Doctor degree.
-Subsequently, she commenced doctoral studies on the topic 'A Judge-Made Bill of Rights: Can the European Court of Justice Serve as a Model for Australia?'.
-This project is still ongoing, with completion envisaged in 2010.
+After completing a German law degree (Erstes Juristisches Staatsexamen, [First State Law Exam]) at the University of Wuerzburg and a period in private legal practice, Cornelia Koch pursued postgraduate studies at the University of Queensland where she obtained a Master of Comparative Law and a Juris Doctor degree.
 Cornelia was a part-time Tutorial Fellow at the TC Beirne School of Law at the University of Queensland.
-She joined the Law School at the University of Adelaide as a full-time academic in 2002.
-Cornelia is admitted to legal practice in Queenland and the ACT.
-She is also a Research Scholar of the Centre for Public, International and Comparative Law at the University of Queensland and a member of the Convening Committee of the South Australian Chapter of the Australian Association of Constitutional Law.
-Cornelia has won a number of research grants and held awards for postgraduate studies from Germany and Australia.
+She joined Adelaide Law School at the University of Adelaide as a full-time academic in 2002.
+Cornelia is an Education Specialist and a Member of the Adelaide Education Academy.
+She has won teaching prizes at national, university and faculty level.
+Cornelia got admitted to legal practice in Queenland and the ACT.
+She has received a number of teaching and research grants and held awards for postgraduate studies from Germany and Australia.
 Her work has been published in Europe, the USA and Australia.

 Erstes Juristisches Staatsexamen (First State Law Exam), Universitaet Wuerzburg, Germany

-Master of Comparative Law (MCL) and Juris Doctor (JD), The University of Queensland, Australia
+Master of Comparative Law (MCL), The University of Queensland, Australia

 Teaching Awards